ahmadanwar93/fikri/_posts/dictionary.md

 ## Introduction

 This is my first taste of designing a web app from scratch.
-The idea is to use the [Dictionary API](https://dictionaryapi.dev/) to get the definition and display it.
+The idea is to use the <u>[Dictionary API](https://dictionaryapi.dev/)</u> to get the definitions and display them.
 The goal is to learn how designers think to empathize with them more.

 The landing page I designed: